Sania212/weather-app/README.txt

-## A local weather application
+## A local weather application show five days weather forecast through users IP address

-## Run index.html for the weather application in desired browser

-## Run SpecRunner.html to see jasmine test specs in the desired browser

 ## testing with jasmine

+## Run index.html for the weather application in the desired browser

+## Run SpecRunner.html to run jasmine test specs in the desired browser